Trevis42/trevis42.github.io/README.md

 # trevis.github.io

+## WIP portofolio site that needs to be updated with current information
+Currently busy with upskilling and job hunt, but will updated soon.

 ## Trying out gh pages

 This repos is to try out github pages [located here.](https://trevis42.github.io "Test github pages site"), as well as to learn how to use Markdown more effeciently.